primefaces/primevue/apps/showcase/public/llms/pages/contribution.md

-# Contribution
+# Contribution Guide

-Accessible Vue UI Components.
+Welcome to the PrimeVue Contribution Guide and thank you for considering contributing.

 ## Benefits